 Everyone has an opinion.
 If you told your idea to ten different people, you’d have ten different ways you can fail.
 Naysayers run rampant.

-I would have never started Partners in Fire or started pursuing financial independence if I had listened to everyone who told me both things were silly and unachievable.
-My brother told me just last month that relying on online income would be a stupid idea (like relying on an employer’s generosity is any better!).
+I would have never started Partners in Fire or pursued financial independence if I had listened to everyone who told me both things were silly and unachievable.
+Last month, my brother said that relying on online income would be a stupid idea (like relying on an employer’s generosity is any better!).

 You wouldn’t worry so much about what others think of you if you realized how seldom they do.

-Life is so much more fulfilling when we realize that no one actually really cares.
+Life is so much more fulfilling when we realize that no one cares.
 We can do what we want and stop worrying about the opinions of others.
-This freedom allows us to believe in our own hopes and dreams and to achieve them.
+This freedom allows us to believe in our hopes and dreams and achieve them.

 If you put your mind to it, you can accomplish anything